uva-slp/git-hw-to-fork/flickr.md

-#How to make an upload-able gallery with phpFlickr in CakePHP
+#How to make a gallery with phpFlickr in CakePHP
 ---
 ##Introduction